Are the beaches open?

 This is an advisory from Governor Baker that has been in place for a while now.
 It is not an order or requirement.
 It is our understanding that it remains in place because other states are suggesting the same thing.
 Our short-term rentals and all lodgings are now open with some restrictions and very strict cleaning and disinfecting protocols.
 It is up to the individual how they wish to handle this.

-*On July 1, 2020, travelers from Rhode Island, Connecticut, Vermont, New Hampshire, Maine, New York, and New Jersey arriving in Massachusetts became exempt from this directive and need not self-quarantine for 14 days.
+*On July 1, 2020, travelers from Lower-risk States arriving in Massachusetts became exempt from this directive and need not self-quarantine for 14 days.

 Where will I be able to eat when I am in Eastham?